Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 Opencore Hackintosh settings for Gigabyte Z590 AORUS PRO AX (rev. 1.0)

+10/09/22 – WIP the build boots into the macOS installer but fails 15 mins into the process.
+This document will track the build process and document changes.

 ## Components

 - GIGABYTE Z590 AORUS PRO AX (rev, 1.0, BIOS F9a with ALC4080 and i225-V)